This guide will help you answer The Care Certificate Standard 3.5c Describe how to assess and reduce risks in confrontational situations.

 Reducing Risks

-Once you have assessed the risks, you can implement strategies to reduce them.
+Once you have assessed the risks, you can implement methods to reduce them.
 Below are some effective techniques.

 Communication Techniques